unmade/thrift-pyi/README.rst

     $ thriftpyi example/interfaces --output example/app/interfaces

-Additionally to generated stubs it is required to create `__init__.py` that will load thrift interfaces, for example:
+Additionally to generated stubs you might want to create `__init__.py` that will load thrift interfaces, for example:

 .. code-block:: python